Menu

 Home equity is the amount your property is worth minus what you owe on your outstanding mortgage.
 It’s not the same as what you’ve paid toward your existing mortgage.
 If you bought your home for £100,000, and it’s now worth £120,000, you could sell for market value, pay your mortgage and be left with the lump sum difference.
 That’s the easiest way to access finance, but it’s at the sacrifice of your home, which isn’t something many find attractive.

-Other options are worth exploring when you want to access your home equity to raise finance, and in some cases, alternative forms of finance can be more appealing by avoiding putting your home at any risk.
+Other options are worth exploring when you want to access your home equity to raise finance, and in some cases, alternative forms of finance can be more appealing because they avoid putting your home at any risk.

 At the core of homeowner loans is the equity.
 That’s all lenders are interested in because it’s equivalent to you having that amount in savings.
 If you default, they can take your savings, or in the case of home loans, take your home, sell it and get their money back.